 Welcome to climbing

-My oldest daughter, Coach Ella, joined Team ATX when she was 8, which means I’ve been hanging around climbing gyms for the past nine years.
+My oldest daughter, Coach Ella, joined Team ATX when she was 8, which means I’ve been hanging around climbing gyms for the past 10 years.
 Neither my husband nor I have a climbing background, so we had a lot to learn when Ella first joined the team.
 Here are answers to some of the questions I asked at the beginning and some of the questions I’ve been asked in the years since.

 If you have any questions that aren’t covered here, let me know.